 I picked out a few ripe Roma tomatoes and the smallest zucchini and squash I could find.

 These veggies have a ton of water in them and I think it helps the finished product to shred the veggies (chop the tomatoes) and let them sit in a colander for 15-20 minutes with a teaspoon of kosher salt.
 Tossing that all together will pull out a lot of liquid from the veggies and also season them nicely.
 Most of the salt will drain off with the liquid, leaving just a bit for the seasoning.

 Starting the Bake

-I chose a small 6-inch cast iron skillet for my dish because it’s easy to transfer from stovetop to oven.
+I chose a small 6-inch cast iron skillet for my Squash Baked Eggs because it’s easy to transfer from stovetop to oven.
 If you are doubling the recipe for four people, you would want to upgrade the skillet pan size to a 10-12 inch pan.